dominictarr/reach/README.md

 if so, call `traverser(graph, max, old_hops, new_hops, start=to)`

-### traverse(graph,
+## options

-the `traverser` takes a graph, and some parameters such as a `max` and a `start` point, and calculates (or updates) a `hops` object.
-The hops object is a mapping from node ids to hop states.
+The way that traverser works is defined by an options object.

-The simplest design would be for hop state to be a integer which defined the shortest path distance from the start to that node, however to represent same-as and block, the hop state is a 3-tuple of `[in_hop_dist, out_hop_dist, block_dist]`
+Two options are provided: `reach/simple` which uses a positive integer to track hop distance.
+And `reach/block` which can represent blocks, same-as and follow but not follow foafs, using a 3-tuple of `[in_hop_dist, out_hop_dist, block_dist]`

 ### reduce (src_state, dest_state, change) => new_state